 Providing assistance in acquiring PPR by making an initial contact.

-We welcome signs and notices about College-related events - they can be added to the bulletin boards in both library buildings.
-Contact information should appear on any signs.
-We reserve the right to remove signs hung elsewhere, old or multiple signs, and anything not related to the College.
+We welcome signs and flyers announcing College-related events.
+They can be added to the bulletin boards in both library buildings.
+Contact information must appear on every item posted.
+We reserve the right to remove signs or flyers that are: posted elsewhere in or on the buildings; old/out-dated; posted multiple times; about anything not related to the College.

 The College Library reserves the right to enforce all library and campus policies.
 Those who abuse privileges will be asked to leave and may no longer be permitted to use College Library facilities.
 Guests under the age of 18 must be accompanied and supervised by an adult at all times.